It feels like my adult life started the week of 9/11

 We are still consuming fossil fuels at an insatiable rate with a mass shift to renewable energy still years away.

 We are the first generation in 100 years having to deal with a global pandemic.
-Our friends are the parents of small children who grow up wearing masks to school because the adults in charge mismanaged the spread of COVID.
+Our friends are the parents of small children who grow up wearing masks, like the n95 mask, to school because the adults in charge mismanaged the spread of COVID.

 We are begging our family, friends, and loved ones to do something as simple as go get a shot, but ideology and self-interest prevent them from doing it for public health.